-The potential for efficiency gain that is afforded by eIDAS in corporate or institutional banking cannot be understated.
-This is because institutional banking relationships and products are both complicated and high value. eIDAS addresses these challenges head-on by providing a platform for faster and secure authentication and signing.
+The potential for an efficiency gain that is afforded by eIDAS in corporate or institutional banking cannot be understated.
+This is because institutional banking relationships and products are both complicated and high value. eIDAS addresses these challenges head-on by providing a faster and more secure authentication and signing platform.

 Relationships between banks and their institutional clients are more intricate than perhaps any other business relationship.
 The amount of regulation that the banks have to follow, coupled with a larger financial stake, is usually responsible for this.
 This is best illustrated with the help of an example.

-Take a large manufacturer (the client) which has subsidiaries around the world.
+Take a large manufacturer (the client) with subsidiaries worldwide.
 The client wants to fund a new subsidiary that it has created to serve a niche in the market.
 In order to successfully set up the banking relationship, there are a number of documents that must be authenticated and signed.
-These could be things like: a guarantee letter from the highly-rated parent on behalf of its new subsidiary, Know Your Customer (KYC) and Anti-Money Laundering (AML) documentation for company directors and other key personnel, numerous product specific agreements between the bank and the subsidiary defining each product and service, and a number of other financial and legal documents.
+These could be things like: a guarantee letter from the highly-rated parent on behalf of its new subsidiary, Know Your Customer (KYC) and Anti-Money Laundering (AML) documentation for company directors and other key personnel, numerous product-specific agreements between the bank and the subsidiary defining each product and service, and several other financial and legal documents.

-The entire process of on boarding this new subsidiary by the bank could take weeks or, more likely, months.
-Not all directors who have to sign the various documents would be available at the same time and place and a good portion of this on boarding time is spent sending over the documents from one office to another.
-Frequent changes in requirements for a new relationship also means that revisions might have to be made and the process would have to be followed again.
+The entire process of onboarding this new subsidiary by the bank could take weeks or, more likely, months.
+Not all directors who have to sign the various documents would be available at the same time and place and a good portion of this onboarding time is spent sending over the documents from one office to another.
+Frequent changes in requirements for a new relationship also mean that revisions might have to be made, and the process would have to be followed again.

 Enabling the enablers

-eIDAS will digitize and speed up this entire process of on boarding a new client or augmenting an existing relationship with new products and services.
-Electronic signatures and electronic seals will replace the paper based processes and save valuable time that could equate to millions of Euros in savings.
+eIDAS will digitize and speed up this entire process of onboarding a new client or augmenting an existing relationship with new products and customer services.
+Electronic signatures and electronic seals will replace paper-based processes and save valuable time, equating to millions of Euros in savings.

-The added speed and efficiency of customer onboarding is just the beginning though.
-The day to day advantage might come in the form of transactional ease.
+The added speed and efficiency of customer onboarding are just beginning.
+The day-to-day advantage might come in the form of transactional ease.
 For example, international trade (especially with emerging economies) still requires a lot of documentation at a transactional level. eIDAS can help smoothen out and digitize at least a part of this process and maybe even provide the impetus for other non-EU nations to adopt and enact similar regulations.
-The overall gain in efficiency in the banking sector would push their clients and the overall economy ever higher.
+The overall increase in efficiency in the banking sector would push their clients and the economy ever higher.

 References and Further Reading